CEPEL support for Alexandre Dézé

 Message from Alexandre Dézé:

-IFOP TRIES TO SILENCE ACADEMICS
+IFOP IS TRYING TO SILENCE ACADEMICS